joshsbloom/QuantGenSandbox/projects/modelingFixedRandom/modeling_fixed_and_random_effects.md

 - Retain only these corrected YPD:X values.
 - Make a violin plot of these normalized strain responses, including the jittered individually normalized data points in the plot.

 **Question:** What do you conclude about strain-level sensitivity to Chemical X after normalization?
+Why was this approach selected, what is it doing?

 ---